kartonfarkas/api_docs/source/suite/index.rst

 ===========

 Emarsys API provides programmatic access to the Emarsys B2C Marketing Cloud.
-Most of our customers use our API to automate working with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.
+Most of our customers use our API to automate work with :doc:`contacts/index`, :doc:`emails/index`, or :doc:`exports/index` related to contacts and launches.

 If you have already connected successfully to the API, you might want to move straight to the